Investigators Hope SUV’s Black Box Will Reveal Important Information in Tiger Woods Car Crash

 Critical Evidence

-This report shows that there is much that can be learned from a vehicle’s electronic data recorder.
+This report shows much that can be learned from a vehicle’s electronic data recorder.
 It also shows the importance of preserving the vehicle after a car accident.
-These days, there is much more information that can be obtained from the vehicle.
-For example, a vehicle’s infotainment system may also provide a lot of information because when a driver gets behind the wheel, they typically synchronize their cell phone to the system.
-That means all of their texts, phone calls, camera data, and other personal data are stored in the vehicle.
+These days, much more information can be obtained from the vehicle.
+For example, a vehicle’s infotainment system may also provide a lot of information because when drivers get behind the wheel, they typically synchronize their cell phone to the system.
+That means all their texts, phone calls, camera data, and other personal data are stored in the vehicle.

-If you or a loved one has been injured in a car accident, it is important that you contact an experienced California car accident lawyer who can, among other things, preserve evidence that can be critical to your case.
+If you or a loved one has been injured in a car accident, you must contact an experienced California car accident lawyer who can, among other things, preserve evidence critical to your case.

 Source: https://www.latimes.com/california/story/2021-03-05/tiger-woods-doesnt-remember-the-crash-that-hospitalized-him-but-the-suv-does